Nothing is more painful than losing a loved one in an untimely death, primarily if caused by a preventable mistake.

 Factors Affecting the Timelines of Wrongful Death Claims and Lawsuits

-Several factors can influence the length of a wrongful death claim or lawsuit, including:
+Several factors can influence the length of a wrongful death lawsuit, including:

 Amount and Strength of Available Evidence